 Give the Right Stuff

-She continues to daydream, and during this time she thinks about something pinned to her dress, her scuffed shoes, and the pole lifting up and out of the ground the higher and harder she pumps.
-She talks about the steeple in the distance, but always turning her attention to those who stare.
+She continues to daydream, and during this time, she thinks about something pinned to her dress, her scuffed shoes, and the pole lifting up and out of the ground the higher and harder she pumps.
+She talks about the steeple in the distance but always turning her attention to those who stare.

 But, although parents tell us someone is odd, do we always believe it?
-In my case, no – I learned the truth about the lady who sat on her porch and called out to me on the way home from school, and why she popped bowl after bowl of popcorn.
-I found out another neighbor, husband and wife, detested each other and explained why their hate for one another turned to a disaster for some of the children in the neighborhood.
+In my case, no – I learned the truth about the lady who sat on her porch and called out to me on the way home from school and why she popped bowl after bowl of popcorn.
+I found out another neighbor, husband, and wife detested each other and explained why their hate turned into a disaster for some of the neighborhood children.

 I keep telling you to read what you want to write.
-Put on the same pair of shoes and travel, while you are traveling you are taking notes, comparing how it was when you were seven, kicking dirt at those girls who stared.
-Walking home alone or perhaps you walked home from school with a gang of friends, but were they all friends?
+Put on the same pair of shoes and travel; while you are traveling, you are taking notes, comparing how it was when you were seven, kicking dirt at those girls who stared.
+Walking home alone, or perhaps you walked home from school with a gang of friends, but were they all friends?

 When I taught Author Presentation, I made up my own list of markings; as a student stood to read, I probably stopped them after the first sentence and told them to start again.
 We all knew it was my style, but they all knew when they left the class, they would be able to present their work, no matter the genre.
 Because presenting work is different from the written novel or poetry, we want a Poetic Memoir.
 Give the story in fewer words, detail, life experience, listen, listen, and listen to what you write.
 I can’t say this enough.
 You will hear your flaws.
 Every form of writing should flow.
 Everyone should be able to capture the listener’s ear.
 Poets love to read their work, give them the right stuff.